How To Apply For Academic Jobs In Linguistics

 Think up good answers to all of these questions.
 Speak the answers to your dissertation adviser; then after modifying on the basis of her advice, speak them to a blank wall repeatedly until they are fluent.

 Question (b) is answered badly by the majority of job applicants.
-The incorrect answer that is given is: "I'm going to do repeat exactly what I did in my dissertation, only for (different languages/slightly different phenomena)".
+The incorrect answer that is given is: “I’m going to do repeat exactly what I did in my dissertation, only for (different languages/slightly different phenomena)”.
 With a little thought, you can do better than this.
-At the very least, you can explain why it's important to do those other languages.
+One possibility is that you are thinking of doing something different, and you could talk about that.
+It’s also possible that you really are going to repeat your work on other languages and similar phenomena, and you have a good reason for doing so; one which involves a big-picture, long-term research goal.
+Tell them that long-term goal.

-Notice that if hired you will not be held to your answer; the question is asked simply to see if you can think about the big picture.
+Concerning all questions about your future research: if hired, you will not be held to your answer!
+The question is asked simply to see if you have good ideas and can think about the big picture.

-The correct answer to question (f) is often held to be invariantly "yes".
-This is mostly true, but be a bit circumspect--followup questions might indicate you are faking.
+The correct answer to question (h) is often held to be invariantly “yes”.
+This is mostly true, but be a bit circumspect–followup questions might indicate you are faking.

-For question (g), the uninspired answer is a recital of the equipment in your own lab.
+For question (i), the uninspired answer is a recital of the equipment in your own lab.
 Better answers give a range of options, based on goals and budget.

 10. A Common Trick Question